Historically, Pushti Marg has developed its artistic and

 supported their leaders.
 But, as the British prevailed, office of the

 Tilkayat had to accommodate and modernize.
-In the early 20th century, the
+In late 1862, the

 entire sect was rocked by a number of embarrassing revelations about the private

 lives of the goswamis.
-Personal fetishes of men who purported to live as
+Personal sexual fetishes of men who purported to live as

 gods amongst their followers became headline news and the sect suffered as a

 result.
-Number of followers dwindled and fortunes of even the bigger
+Number of followers dwindled as a result of sexual scandals and fortunes of even the bigger

 havelis suffered severe losses.